Chew/TARDIS-Docs/docs/modifying-the-tardis-interior.md

 Anything else can be destroyed and changed.

+:::info

-**Note 1:** The TARDIS expects the blocks for the controls to be a certain type.
+The TARDIS expects the blocks for the controls to be a certain type.
 The table below shows which blocks you can use for each:

 | TARDIS control                               | Valid blocks                     |